kenchan-canuck/software-patterns/README.txt

 Remarks
 =======

-    Finally, the author (and the developer) would like to share this set of sample codes with the open source community as a way to give back.
-However, the author does not claim to be a guru in various programming languages.
-The author shall neither be accountable nor be liable for any form of damage resulting from the use of these codes.
+    Finally, the primary author and developer would like to share this set of sample codes with the open source community as a way to give back.
+However, he does not claim to be a guru in various programming languages.
+Therefore, all the contributors shall neither be accountable nor be liable for any form of damage resulting from the use of these codes.

     All the codes in this repository are and will always be under